 Sec.204(1) of the Regulations states that a draft planning agreement must be exhibited concurrent with a Development Application or application to modify an Environmental Planning Instrument.
-Only if this is not practicable, may it be exhibited at another time but as soon as it is practicable and in a manner that indicated, printed or downloaded versions of this document are uncontrolled.

-This is a Controlled Document.
-Before using this document check it is the latest version by referring to Council's Controlled Document Register.
-Unless otherwise the parties agree under sec.204(3).
-In order to satisfy these requirements, a prospective applicant needs to notify Council of their intent to negotiate a planning agreement prior to the lodgement of any Development Application or concurrent with any application to modify an Environmental Planning Instrument.
+Only if this is not practicable, may it be exhibited at another time but as soon as it is practicable and in a manner that the parties agree under sec.204(3).
+In order to satisfy these requirements, a prospective applicant needs to notify Council of their intent to negotiate a planning agreement prior to the lodgment of any Development Application or concurrent with any application to modify an Environmental Planning Instrument.